-In 2017, there was a significant increase in the mean occupancy times for children in the high-rate group for in water activities compared to 2012.
-However, the mean occupancy of the high-rate group for children for on water activities were very similar in both surveys.
-In 2017 the mean occupancy for in water activities was 3.33 h y-1 with no occupancy identified in 2012.
-Occupancy however on water was identified in 2012 (40 h y-1) but was not identified in 2017.
+In 2017, there was an increase in the mean occupancy time for children in the high-rate group for in water activities compared to 2012.
+The mean occupancy of the high-rate group for children for on water activities was decreased in the 2017 survey compared to the 2012 survey.
+In 2017 the mean occupancy for infants in water activities was 2.88 h y-1 with no occupancy identified in 2012.
+Occupancy however on water for infants was identified in 2012 (40 h y-1) but was not identified in 2017.